bep/buildpkg/README.md

 <img width="1028" alt="image" src="https://user-images.githubusercontent.com/394382/189410218-cab4cbf9-4f82-4f4b-ab0a-f19eb90e9c20.png">

-Once you have those imported in the Keychain you can locate their common _signing identifier_ with `security find-identity -v`, which is `XYZJUFSYL4` in the example below:
+Once you have those imported in the Keychain you can locate their common _signing identity_ with `security find-identity -v`, which is `XYZJUFSYL4` in the example below:

 ```bash
 ~/d/g/hugoreleaser ❯❯❯ security find-identity -v